 Applies to these Dynamics 365 apps:

-This topic lists frequently asked questions about how to go live with a Dynamics 365 Human Resources implementation project.
+This article lists frequently asked questions about how to go live with a Dynamics 365 Human Resources implementation project.

 When can I configure and request my production environment?